vitalif/vitastor/docs/config/network.en.md

 Maximum time to wait for OSD keepalive responses.
 If an OSD doesn't respond within this time, the connection to it is dropped and a reconnection attempt is scheduled.

-## up_wait_retry_interval

-- Type: milliseconds
-- Default: 50
-- Minimum: 10
-- Can be changed online: yes

-OSDs respond to clients with a special error code when they receive I/O requests for a PG that's not synchronized and started.
-This parameter sets the time for the clients to wait before re-attempting such I/O requests.

 ## max_etcd_attempts